nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * `getClass()` is a public instance method in Object class.
 That means it is polymorphic.
 In other words, this method is bound at run time.
 * `String s = 'a';` WON'T COMPILE
 * Unreachable statements prevent code from compiling.
 Numerous cases possible.
 For example statement after try-catch-finally where either try or catch returns, _for sure_.
+* "JDK 11 does not include a separate JRE."
+* "All compound assignment operators internally do an explicit cast." (talking about += etc.)